ChipCE/2018-Guide-to-Install-Ubuntu-desktop-13.04-on-Nexus-7-2012-and-Ubuntu-touch-15.04-on-Nexus-7-2013/README.md

 *if phablet-tools cannot be found you can use the deb file in this repo.

 ### 2.Boot the device into bootloader
-- Completely turn of the device
+- Completely turn off the device
 - Hold <kbd>volume down</kbd> button and press <kbd>power</kbd> button until screen light up
 - release <kbd>power</kbd>  button
 - release <kbd>volume down</kbd> button after enter bootloader menu